luctrudeau/VideoExperiments/tf/scaling/README.md

 # DCT Scaling in Daala and in AV1 for Flat blocks

 In this experiment, we compare the DCT of Daala and the one of AV1 for flat blocks.
-Afterward, apply TF to each.
+Afterward, we apply TF to each.

 ## Experiment